warmlyyours/kri/content/post/Stupid-Simple-Tricks-to-Winterize-Kitchen-Pipes.md

 {{< break >}}

-While all of the procedures stated above are important for preserving your kitchen pipes, let's focus on the effectiveness of pipe-tracing heating cables.
+While all of the procedures stated below are important for preserving your kitchen pipes, let's focus on the effectiveness of pipe-tracing heating cables.
 These distinct cables wrap around tubes and supply a steady, controlled heat source to prevent freezing.

 {{< break >}}